UlyssesZh/UlyssesZh.github.io/my_pages/about.md

 Feel free to turn off JavaScript in your browser!
 Equations (such as Equation [@eq:least-action] shown below) can be rendered nicely without JavaScript.
-The only broken things would be comments, search engine, and (maybe disgusting) trackings.
+The only broken things would be comments, click-to-copy functionalities, the search engine, and (well-hated) trackings.

 Finally, I would like to tell you what I think is the most beautiful equations of all.
 Yes, it is Hamilton's principle
 $$\delta\int\mathcal L\,\mathrm dt=0.$$ {#eq:least-action}
 I will never tell you that I was actually to test whether mathematical equations can be rendered correctly.